Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-powerautomate-testing.md

 The need to test scenarios like these leads us to consider extending Test Engine to introduce a new Provider for Power Automate that allows unit testing of Power Automate Cloud flows.
 This would validate the logic by enabling the validation of variable values and the simulation of connectors and Dataverse calls.

-## Extended Power Fx Test Steps for Power Automate Testing
+#### Extended Power Fx Test Steps for Power Automate Testing

-Let's have a look at how this cloud flow could be tested using Test Engine:
+Let's have a look at how this cloud flow could be tested using Test Engine using a test that simulates triggers, connections and dataverse calls

 ```powerfx
 // Start the workflow with empty parameters